 After the initial meeting, 80% of sales require at least 5 follow-up calls, says Marketing Donut (Donuts?
-Okay, now I’m hungry!)
+Now, I’m hungry!)

-However, the Donut also mentions that only 56% of Sales Reps follow-up after the initial attempt of communication.
+However, the Donut also mentions that only 56% of sales reps follow-up after an initial attempt of communicating with people.

-To give you an idea of some different strategies for follow-up processes, I spoke to a few people around Skrumble HQ that are often connecting with our people.
+To give you an idea of some different strategies for follow-up processes, I spoke to a few people around the Skrumble headquarters whom are often connecting with our people.
 These are their strategies:

 “Getting someone on the phone is best, but I don’t like to leave voicemails.
-I want the ball to be in my court and get them on the phone to really hear what they are saying.” – Howie
+I want the ball to be in my court and get them on the phone to really hear what they have to say.” – Howie

 A lot of the people Howie connects with are inundated with emails about work and other people trying to make sales.
-To stand out and actually get to know the customers wants and needs, Howie likes his communication with customers to be more personable, and he has found success by making that happen on the phone.
+To stand out and actually get to know his customers wants and needs, Howie likes his communication with customers to be more personable.
+He has found the most success by making those conversations happen over the phone.
 Using the phone is a great way to make an immediate connection with leads and customers, but you have to make the conversation worthwhile.
-(This is where my tips on how to make efficient phone calls comes in handy.)
+(This is where our tips on how to make good calls comes in handy.)

 For Qasim, sending a message has more value for the customer because he is able to enrich his communications with a more interactive component.
-Sharing pictures, videos, or links to help answer questions or further company knowledge can truly relate your value for transparency and this can be viewed as being a much more honest approach.
+Sharing pictures, videos, or links helps to humanize the communication and personalize the interaction.
+Answer questions or further company knowledge and truly show the value of a more honest, transparent approach.

 The Double Follow-Up

-“I like to start my follow-up with an email and then follow that with a call.
+“I like to start my follow-up with a message and then follow that with a call.
 It helps me to set a pace for my relationship with that person and gives me time to get to know the specific customer and their needs.” – Jonathan

 To help build lasting relationships with people who want to be involved in the success of the business, Jonathan is constantly reaching out to new people and following up with contacts.
 He prefers to send a quick note and then call to confirm they have seen the email and then answer any questions instantly over the phone.
 This allows him to lay a foundation for his communications with those people, and indicates to leads how persistent he is to engage with them as customers.